 2019 IB RESULTS

 For more information about our 2019 IB Results and Leavers' Destinations, please read our latest news article.

-For more information about our 2018 GCSE and IGCSE Results, please read our latest news article.
+For more information about our 2019 GCSE results, please read our latest news article.

 As a result of UK curriculum reforms, new GCSEs have been introduced along with a new grading scale from 9 (the highest grade) to 1.
 As new GCSEs are being introduced in different years for different subjects, pupils will receive a mixture of letter grades and number grades during this transitional phase.

 The chart below explains how the 1-9 grading approximately relates to the existing A*-E scale.

 College is continuing to review all the curriculum reforms in great detail and each department will opt for a GCSE course which best suits the needs of our girls.
 The chosen course is designed to engage a girl’s intellectual curiosity and will be a good platform for further study into the sixth form.